jgowler/CI-CD-using-Jenkins-and-ArgoCD/Jenkins-files/README.md

 # CI/CD using Jenkins and ArgoCD
-A project to deploy the simple Flask application to a Kubernetes cluster using ArgoCD and Jenkins.
+A project to deploy Jenkins to Kubernetes and create ephemeral Pods to be used as worker nodes.

 ---